micromdm/micromdm/docs/user-guide/quickstart.md

 Apple has a separate flow for the MDM vendor than the one for customers.
 For an in-house deployment without third parties, you must complete both the vendor and the customer process yourself.
 The `mdmctl mdmcert` command will help you with your APNS certificate needs.

-**For testing and development scenarios**, you can also obtain a push certificate from [mdmcert.download](https://mdmcert.download/) if you meet the [requirements](https://mdmcert.download/about).
+**For testing and development scenarios only**, you can also obtain a push certificate from [mdmcert.download](https://mdmcert.download/) if you meet the [requirements](https://mdmcert.download/about).
 Skip to [Generate MDM CSR](#generate-mdm-csr) if this does not apply to your situation.

 ### mdmcert.download